a-gondolkodas-orome/durer-jatekok/README.md

 If the winner can be determined from who moved last before the game ended, it is enough to pass `winnerIndex: null`.

-`ctx.endPlayerTurn` should be called with this and also `getGameStateAfterAiTurn` should return such an object.
+`events.endPlayerTurn` should be called with this and also `getGameStateAfterAiTurn` should return such an object.

 ## Things to look out for